 The Port enforces parking regulations through the SFMTA.
 If you receive a citation on Port property, please contact the SFMTA: http://www.sfmta.com/cms/penf/13441.html

 If your vehicle is towed, visit the AutoReturn offices at 450 7th Street, San Francisco, CA. You may also call 415-865-8200 or visit http://www.autoreturn.com/ or www.sfmta.com/cms/penf/13443.html for more information.

 To report a broken meter, please call 311 or visit: www.sfmta.com/cms/pmeter/indxpkmeter.htm or www.sf311.org/.

 This application may help if you would like to dedicate parking stalls for an event or construction.
 If you are interested in temporary signs on Port property, select a temporary sign application below and submit your application 10 business days in advance.

 First, you should research if your request falls under the jurisdition of the Port of San Francisco.
 For your convenience, these drawings show streets for which a Port application is required.
 If you cannot find a specific street, you may likely need to apply through SFMTA by calling 311.
 You are strongly encouraged to physically verify the location and submit photographs.
 These drawings are meant to aid you with your request: Port Parking Meter Drawings by Block

-Special events include street fairs, races, parades, demonstrations, film projects, sporting events, moving, hotel/restaurant parking, tour buses, funerals, etc. To apply for a special event, follow the instructions on pages one and two of this form: Temporary Sign Application for Special Events - parking stalls.
+Special events include street fairs, races, parades, demonstrations, film projects, sporting events, moving, hotel/restaurant parking, tour buses, funerals, etc. To apply for a special event, follow the instructions on pages one and two of this form: Temporary Sign Application for Special Events.
 Submit your application (PDF) to: firstname.lastname@example.org or FAX: 415-274-0578.

 No receipt is issued for your transaction.
 Please check your statement to verify any charge to your account is correct.